The idea of storytelling, as I understand it right now, is as follows:

 When people talk about sustainable mobility, they mostly think of electric cars.
 But actually, they are only the first step towards a future-proof mobility culture.
 They’re easy to implement because this innovation doesn’t really need people to change their behaviour.
 Everyone still got their own car in which to drive around.
 Everyone also still has to refill its energy in more or less regular intervals at those places where you can do exactly that.
 No big change there, even if oil industry lobbyists are convincing everyone of the opposite.
 But what, I hear you ask, are the next steps then?
 Here’s an overview, showing the three types of innovations.

-is no end in itself.
+Transforming the world is no end in itself.
 It aims at keeping or raising the ability and number of people to live healthily on this limited surface.
 This goal can best be obtained when keeping some standards and constraints, which science has turned out for years.
 The problem with this is, it’s mostly numbers.
 Numbers are too abstract for most people to grasp and translate to values.

 Therefore, people who have the knowledge to grasp the numbers can translate these to aforesaid standards and constraints.
 From them, one can derive a list of things not to do.
 Environmental Organisations have been doing this for a long time.
 But because being asked to stop doing things is at least uncomfortable, if not outrageous to most citizens, these methods have yet failed to reach a critical mass.